 WHAT THE FUCK?!
 Taylor screamed in her own head, pushing herself away from the now missing door and into the sludge on her back.

-The sludge which was being repelled by a shimmering white field, bright enough to light up the locker from the inside.
+The sludge which was being repelled by a shimmering blue-white field, bright enough to light up the locker from the inside.

-Her sublight engines flared again, forcing her hull through the back of the locker and a foot into to the concrete wall.
+Before she could fully contemplate their existence her sublight engines flared again, forcing her hull through the back of the locker and a solid foot into the concrete wall.

 "HOLY FUCKING SHIT!"
 Taylor screamed, her vocal cords repaired by her merge.

-She hesitantly stood up and shimmied the foot of distance back to her locker, looking back at the impression of her spread eagled body now almost punched into the wall.
+She hesitantly straightened up and shimmied the distance back to her locker, looking back at the impression of her spread eagled body now almost literally punched into the wall.

-Oh, and she had a hyperdrive too apparently, whatever that meant.
+Oh, and she had a hyperdrive too apparently, whatever both of those even meant!